raviy0807/co2-emission-data-visualization/README.md

 used for the task.
 The dataset is present in datahub.io and it is prepared by Carbon Dioxide Information Analysis Center.

-## I have implemented 3 visualization to understand the CO2 Emission by various nations.
+## 3 Visualization to understand the CO2 Emission of various nation.

 1. **Heat Map of CO2 Emission by Nation [Tableau]:** The heat map is implemented in Tableau Software.
 The objective is to visualize the variation in CO2 emission of various countries from 1751 to 2014.
 2. **Comparison of Top 5 Country’s CO2 Emission in different form [Tableau]:** The idea is to identify the top 5 countries who spread maximum pollution by CO2 emission since 1751.
 Later, I thought of understanding the trend and comparing these 5 countries over 263 years starting from 1751.
 The comparison was performed on co2 emission by different “category of fossil fuel” (solid/liquid/gas).
 This visualization was also implemented in Tableau software with animation.